Issue: Exports are Incomplete

 Check the PHP memory limit in your php.ini file.

 This determines how much RAM php sessions can consume.
 While the export is writing to disk there is ongoing overhead to track the process.
 This should increase marginally as the export data set grows, however there area a number of known memory leaks in PHP that can have a larger impact on some sites depending on which versions of PHP you are using and which extensions you have enabled for PHP.
 Some PHP installations have no memory leaks and will not exceed the memory limit once the base process has started.
 Others can exceed the limit after just a few thousand locations.
-Current WordPress version suggests PHP 5.6 or higher
+Current WordPress version suggests PHP 7 (as of WP version 4.7.3)

 WordPress Memory Limit